JDN89/h2m/README.md

 ## LOG -- quick notes, full of spelling mistakes and chaotic ramblings

+### 21/09/2025

+Fixed a bug in my lexer.
+Because l.char loads the last consumed character. currPos always points one character to far for what I want, so l.startPos = l.currPos always points one char to far.
+I feel this is unnecessary complexity.
+This has been bothering me since the start.
+I am doing stuff like +1 and -1 which doesn't make sense. let currPos just look at the currPos and don't work with consumed char,... create a function that just returns the char at currPos and another funtion that peeks to the next char and returns it in cased I need a functio like that.

 ### 20/09/2025

 LOOOL -- my whole setup was wrong.
 I thought I was going to maninpualte the existing slice, BUUUT I can just use the golang append function.
 WHICH means that I don't have to go over the tokens in reverse order and thus replace the input from back to front.
 I can just go over the tokens in chronological order and keep appending.